-Here are three strategies to help you establish an effective hybrid workplace that will enable business growth and agility into the future.
+Here are three steps to help you establish a hybrid model that will enable business growth and agility in your workplace.

 Many workplaces were forced to shift to remote working without a work-from-home policy in place to define processes, expectations, tools and KPIs.
 Now, however, businesses have an opportunity to prepare and plan for the ‘new normal’, and the first place to start is with new work processes and policies.